mcwalters/mcwalters.github.io/_posts/2019-12-29-Sodastream-solutions.markdown

 In any case, I made up my investment and more.
 I'm very happy with this set up.

+### Update 8/28/2021:

+Third CO2 canister is about to run out, so my usage pattern appears to be 50 lbs CO2 every ~8.5 months.
+Now the CO2 refills at AirGas have increased in cost to ~$70 (up from $44 pre-COVID), but still doing much better than my original Pellegrino budget.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/muEFD_odvUg" frameborder="0" allowfullscreen></iframe>